GIT_FEED

 What it does

-Superset is a desktop app that lets developers run many AI coding assistants at the same time — think Claude, Codex, or Cursor — each working independently on separate tasks without getting in each other's way.
-It acts as a control center where you can monitor all these AI agents at once, review the code changes they suggest, and manage their work from a single screen.
+Superset is a desktop app that lets you run multiple AI coding assistants at the same time, each working on a separate task in its own isolated environment so they don't interfere with each other.
+It acts as a control center where you can monitor all your AI agents, review their work, and hand off changes to your preferred code editor with one click.

 Why it matters